Contact us at gulfcoastconservancy@gmail.com

 The GCC mascot travels to community events to teach young and old citizens about the Florida black bear.

-GCC Florida Black Bear Hotline
+GCC Florida Black Bear Action

 Memorial funds for board members Niki Everitt and Linda Pedersen enabled GCC to provide an educational display at the Springs Coast Environmental Center in Hernando County.
+The Center then added many more animals and birds to the display.
+Click for larger version.

 Nature Pays